 It’s always been a problem when hospitals try to find a vein in my arm, this time was no exception, several different nurses and doctors tried in four different places, poking about, eventually thinking they’d succeeded, only for me to have to tell them my arm was swelling up, they didn’t have a vein at all!
 So another load of poking about, resulting in success but not giving me much confidence in the facility.

 After being triaged at the cottage hospital I was taken on an hour and a half’s ambulance ride to a hospital, Sierra de Segura, south west of the Sierra de Cazorla.
 The driver was so very careful over the speed humps, I soon drifted off and must have slept most of the journey, arriving at the hospital just before midnight.

 My doctors name was Angel, he spoke some English which helped but I’m sure somethings got lost in translation as I don’t think they understood just how hard I’d fallen or how ill I felt.
 When he asked where it hurt, after having strong medication, and probably being concussed, I just held my shoulder, so they only x-rayed my shoulder.
-But there was so much more hurting; shoulder blade, lower arm, elbow, wrist.
+But there was so much more hurting; shoulder blade, lower arm, elbow, wrist and chest.

 Typing this one-handed five weeks on, I’m thinking at least one bone in my lower arm is fractured, but don’t know, as the hospital only x-rayed my shoulder and elbow in Spain, and they did the same when I got to the UK hospital yesterday.

 Back in the Spanish hospital, on taking the temporary bandage off, which was very painful, I had a massive passing-out episode, and the same happened when I was x-rayed.
 My arm was fractured, the Humerus, at the shoulder end, around the neck of the big bulge on the end.
 A proximal humerus fracture or broken shoulder, to use the common term.